jacobcmurphy/elevators/README.md

 importance in elevator motion logic.
 The Floors do not need registration since they react when an elevator arrives.

-The flow of events for each simulated moment is
+The flow of events for each simulated moment is:
 * All partially occupied elevators are loaded with people from the floor they currently are at.
 * The direction of all empty elevators is decided and they are loaded.